WordPress link tracking

 Create Your WordPress Forms Now

-To track links in WordPress, you’ll need to install a link tracking plugin.
+To track links in WordPress, you’ll need to install a plugin.
+We’re going to use 2 different plugins in this guide:

-We’re going to show you how to get started with MonsterInsights and track 3 different types of links:
+We’re going to show you how to get started with MonsterInsights first.

 Do you use affiliate links to make money from blogging?